Farex Stepcase Chrono 1940s

 available

-this is an extremely rare and overwhelmingly beautiful Farex Chronograph from the late 1940s.The brand Farex is only known to very few collectors, as it only existed for more or less a decade between 1940s and 50s.
+this is an extremely rare Farex Chronograph from the late 1940s.The brand Farex is only known to very few collectors, as it only existed for more or less a decade between 1940s and 50s.
 It was founded in 1941 by Georges Farine in La Chaux-de-Fonds, as one of the smaller watchbrands of that time, and is mainly known for the oustandingly beautiful gilt dials with copper indicies and hands, coming without any radium lume.
-Only very few have been produced in stepcases and less than a handful may still exist today.
+Only very few may have been produced with stepcases and this is, up to date, the only example you will find anywhere all over the worldwide web.

 • farex